100 things to do in Brisbane

 33. Visit Bee Gees Way in Redcliffe, a tribute to the band who made sure we were “Stayin’ Alive” in the ‘70s.

-36. Do as the locals do – spend Sunday ‘arvo with a steak and a coldie at the grand old lady on the river, The Regatta Hotel.
+36. Do as the locals do – spend Sunday ‘arvo with a pizza and a bevvy at The Fox Hotel in South Brisbane.

-39. Book a table at the Irish Club on Paddy’s Day and see the city come to life in a sea of green.
+39. Book a table at the Mick O’Malleys Irish Pub on Queen Street Mall on Paddy’s Day and see the city come to life in a sea of green.

 40. Park yourself at Sandgate’s The Full Moon Hotel and take in sweeping views over Bramble Bay.